 “Protecting God’s Children” is a program mandated by the Boston Archdiocese for all parishes.
 Its purpose is to teach an awareness of those persons and situations which could endanger our children.
-All clergy, religious, staff, and volunteers are required to attend training which is held in Sacred Heart Hall for not only St. Margaret’s personnel but for other parishes in the area.
+All clergy, religious, staff, and volunteers are required to attend training which is held in Sacred Heart Hall for not only parish personnel and volunteers but for other parishes in the area.
 The Spiritual Development Committee works to enhance the spiritual growth of parish members through lectures, retreats, etc.

 Each week the Parish Bulletin is available at the entrances of the church, and all are asked to take a copy home to keep abreast of events in the parish.
-Parishioners can also now log onto St. Margaret’s own website (www.stmargaretlowell.org) to view Bulletins and other items of interest.
+Parishioners can also now log onto the parish website (www.stmargaretlowell.org) to view Bulletins and other items of interest.
 Each week we are provided with an account of the weekly contributions made at all the Masses.
 And at the end of each fiscal year, we are provided with an annual financial report.
-Copies of the report are always available at the entrances to the church.
 Moreover, every week Father Ray includes in the Bulletin a spiritual message based on that Sunday’s Gospel reading.

-Over the last 100 years St. Margaret Parish has been blessed by nine Christ-like, hard-working pastors, many wonderful parochial vicars, and scores of priestly and religious vocations.
-We have one member of the parish who is a permanent deacon (Barry Lloyd) and another (Tom Fagan) who is part way through his studies for the Permanent Deaconate.
-We have been fortunate to have so many wonderful Catholic lay persons who are active in the parish.
+Over the last 100 years St. Margaret of Scotland Parish has been blessed by nine Christ-like, hard-working pastors, many wonderful parochial vicars, and scores of priestly and religious vocations.
+We have one member of the parish who is a permanent deacon (Barry Lloyd) We have been fortunate to have so many wonderful Catholic lay persons who are active in the parish.
 Their continued fidelity lends hope that 100 years from now the parish will be celebrating its bicentennial.